 Once the report can reach a database, the DataSet has to be configured and set up.
 The reporting system will allow data to come from Tables, Views, or Stored Procedures within the database.
 The compiled database objects can give their results to the report.
 In other cases, a query can be built within the report itself to give specific results.

-When building a dataset, it is very important to keep in mind that the basic CRM tables do not focus on security; if you choose to use tables, the report will return all data, regardless of who is running the report.
+When building a dataset, it is very important to keep in mind that the basic Dynamics 365 tables do not focus on security; if you choose to use tables, the report will return all data, regardless of who is running the report.
 In order to avoid incorrectly revealing information which security roles should be preventing, you should use Filtered Views.

 There are other considerations when deciding to use the Filtered Views.
 Filtered views can affect the performance, and speed at which a report is generated.
-The filtered views not always able to take advantage of indexing, but there are several extra tables connected within the views which have an increased cost in processing.
+The filtered views are not always able to take advantage of indexing, but there are several extra tables connected within the views which have an increased cost in processing.
 For most applications, these tradeoffs are balanced by the benefits.
 A report that has specific requirements for speed or size may alter that balance, at which point it is a business decision to ignore security roles.

 When an advanced report is necessary, there are several toolsets which can be utilized to develop the report.
 The most common choices are variants of Visual Studio.
 Note: BIDS and SSDT are the same add-ons to Visual Studio.
 BIDS is for SQL 2008 and below.
 SSDT is for SQL 2012.